Effective description of generalized disformal theories: Coupling with matter fields

 \section{Coupling with matter fields}

-In the main text, we did not explicitly consider matter fields for simplicity.
+In deriving the quadratic action for cosmological perturbations in \S\ref{sec:EFT}, we did not explicitly consider matter fields for simplicity.
 However, if one would like to use the EFT as a model of the late-time Universe, matter fields have to be taken into account.
-In this Appendix, we discuss how the existence of matter fields affects the EFT action.
+In this appendix, we discuss how the existence of matter fields affects the EFT action.

 In \S\ref{ssec:seed_action}, we removed the following part from the action by use of vacuum background EOMs [see Eq.~\eqref{S_0}]: \be S_0=\int \D^4x\sqrt{-g}\brb{\mE_0+\mE_1\bra{\fr{\delta N}{\hat{N}}-\fr{\delta N^2}{\hat{N}^2}}}, \ee where $\mE_0$ and $\mE_1$ are defined by \eqref{BGEOMs}.
 Written explicitly in terms of the coefficient functions~$G_I$ in \eqref{S_H},